-Are positively phrased, short and simple, e.g:
+Are positively phrased, short and simple, e.g.:

-- follow staff instructions when they are given - keep hands, feet and objects to yourself - be polite at all times, avoiding teasing, swearing, spitting and bullying.
+- follow staff instructions when they are given - keep hands, feet and objects to yourself - be polite at all times, avoiding teasing, swearing, spitting and bullying - enable yourself, and others, to learn

-Certain activities require additional rules that are specific to that activity and these will be made known to the students when necessary and displayed in each teaching / work area / Learning Community Unit.
+Certain activities require additional rules that are specific to that activity and these will be made known to the students when necessary and displayed in each teaching/work area/Learning Hubs.
 Failure to conform to the health and safety requirements of a specific activity may result in the temporary withdrawal from the activity or curriculum area.